-Since home is where the dog is, we’ve matched a few Lakeland neighborhoods with dog breeds based on their temperaments, according to the American Kennel Club.
+Since home is where the dog is, we’ve matched a few Lakeland neighborhoods + areas with dog breeds based on their temperaments, according to the American Kennel Club.
 Don’t see your neighborhood listed yet?
 Consider yourself a Lakeland terrier.
 These pups are friendly, confident, and bold — just like a Lakelander.

 Cleveland Heights: Boxer